HaneenTharwat2/kafka-cdc-project/README.md

-Certainly!
-Here's the **full professional `README.md`** including your project summary, technologies, setup, connector registration, result screenshots, and key files — all tailored to your structure:

----

 #  Kafka CDC: PostgreSQL → Kafka → Snowflake

 This project demonstrates a real-time **Change Data Capture (CDC)** pipeline using **Debezium**, **Apache Kafka**, and **Snowflake**.
 It captures changes from PostgreSQL tables, streams them into Kafka topics, and sinks them into Snowflake for analytics and reporting.